pragyaseth-okta/OktaCAPIA-AddAdminRole/README.md

 ## Overview
 Sometimes a connector doesn’t meet your needs because of a missing action.
 With the Custom API Action method, you can get around this limitation by making a generic HTTP request to any of the connectors that Workflows has available.

 This template helps demonstrate how to use the Custom API action card by allowing for the automated management of a help desk role within Okta.
 The flow leverages Okta's Custom API action which can be used to invoke any of Okta's published APIs.
 This sample flow uses a custom 'Role' attribute as part of Okta user profile.
-If the user is created with a 'Support' role, the user is added to the HELP_DESK_ADMIN role.
+If the user is created with a 'Support' role attribute, the user is added to the HELP_DESK_ADMIN role in Okta.

 ## Prerequisites